stat157/questionnaire/README.md

 You have a better chance of succeeding with this assignment by running `git commit` frequently on your local system and by running `git push` often.
-If you're not sure what this means or

-Use resources such as GitHub Help, StackOverflow, IRC, and other resources that we configured in the first weeks of the class.
+If you're not sure what this means or have any questions, use resources such as GitHub Help, StackOverflow, IRC, and other resources that we configured in the first weeks of the class.

 Keep notes about your process.
 If you are not able to make your